+Pork belly is one of the most flavorful parts of the pig, and the fatty meat is tender and melts in your mouth.
+Pork belly is especially popular in Asia, with Japan and China both turning it into delicious dishes.
 Japanese crispy pork belly with persimmons is simmered with honey, miso and sake to create a savory meal, and China's twice cooked pork belly brings the tenderness of pork belly to stir fry.
 But Asia doesn't have a monopoly on the meat, as England loves to pair it with roasted vegetables and applesauce, and the French put it in with a lentil salad.
 The world agrees the pork belly is one of the best tasting slices of pork you'll ever have, so try some of our favorite pork belly recipes.

 This chile-rubbed, beer-braised pork belly is cooked until tender and served atop arugula and pears.
 Get the recipe for Beer-Braised Pork Belly Salad »

 Awamori, a lightly sweet rice distillate, is used to blanch and cook—as well as coat—tender pork belly, resulting in a sticky, umami-rich sauce.
 Get the recipe for Braised Pork Belly with Leeks and Ginger »

 Pork Belly Gyro

 The classic combination of pork and fruit gets the ultimate summer treatment in this dish from John Karangis of Union Square Events.
 Made tender in an aromatic braise, pork belly gets a quick char on a hot grill before resting atop buttery sweet corn and a relish of sweet and sour cherries tossed with jalepeños and a honey-lime vinaigrette.

 Browned butter brings an extra layer of flavor to these otherwise traditional Central Asian dumplings, but the cherry on top comes in the form of fried shallots.
 Get the recipe for Steamed Pork Belly Manti »